 What Your Teeth Will Feel Like

 Most patients who have their braces removed say that it takes a day or two to get accustomed to the feeling of a brace-free mouth.
 Your teeth may feel extra slippery and smooth, but it will become normal to you very soon.
 For about a month after your braces are removed, your teeth and gums may be more sensitive than usual.
 Take care to brush with low pressure, and floss thoroughly but gently.
-If you notice any unusual pain or bleeding, call Reddick Orthodontics right away for advice.
+If you notice any unusual pain or bleeding, call Melbourne Orthodontics right away for advice.

 What You Teeth Will Look Like

 After your braces are removed, your teeth will look clean, white, and shiny.
 If you are unhappy with the color of your teeth, you may benefit from tooth whitening.
-Your orthodontist at Reddick Orthodontics can recommend a safe way to do this if you wish.
+Your orthodontist at Melbourne Orthodontics can recommend a safe way to do this if you wish.
 Generally, you’ll need to delay any whitening or other treatments of this type for around a month after your braces are removed, as your teeth may still be sensitive.

 Maintaining Results With Retainer Wear